zhangrengang/SubPhaser/README.md

 ### Introduction ###
 For many allopolyploid species, their diploid progenitors are unknown or extinct, making it impossible to unravel their subgenomes.
 Here, we develop `SubPhaser` to partition and phase subgenomes, by using repetitive kmers as the "differential signatures".
-The tool also identifies genome-wide subgenome-specific regions and long terminal repeat retrotransposons (LTR-RTs), which will provide insights to the evolutionary history of allopolyploidation.
+The tool also identifies genome-wide subgenome-specific regions and long terminal repeat retrotransposons (LTR-RTs), which will provide insights into the evolutionary history of allopolyploidization.

 There are mainly three modules: